 And there’s no cleanup afterward.

-My first NUT Day was an unmitigated success: I requested estimates for painting my house, something that sorely needed to be done, but something I had been avoiding for months.
+My first National Unpleasant Task Day was an unmitigated success: I requested estimates for painting my house, something that sorely needed to be done, but something I had been avoiding for months.
 It took literally five minutes, and it was gone from my to-do list.

 I organized my estimated tax slips and envelopes so that they would be ready to mail each quarter.
 Again, it took literally five minutes, and it was gone from my to-do list.